wenewzhang/mixin_labs-java-bot/README.md

 ## Install Gradle
 This tutorial use Gradle to build whole project.
 You can download the latest gradle [here](https://gradle.org/install/#manually)

-on macOS
+macOS
 ```bash
 brew update
 brew install gradle
 ```
-on Ubuntu, The gradle is too old, so we need to download it by manual.
+Ubuntu: The gradle is too old, we need to update it.
 ```bash
 cd ~/Downloads
 wget https://services.gradle.org/distributions/gradle-5.1.1-bin.zip